NadaAdem/TravelApp_OpenWeatherMapAPI_GoogleMapsAPI/README.md

 ## Retrieve Weather Data
 To start this project, it was necessary to generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
-In addition.Generate data will  create a new DataFrame containing the updated weather data
+In addition.Generate data will  create a new DataFrame containing the updated weather data.

 ![This is an image](https://github.com/NadaAdem/World-Weather-Analysis/blob/main/Weather_Database/WeatherPy_Database.png)